-Remember, your audience aren’t you.
+Remember, your audience isn’t you.
 They don’t know your business like you do, they don’t know what you need or want them to do.
 You have to tell them, but more importantly, you have to tell them why you want them to do what you need or want them to do.
-I.e. ‘Save 30% today by clicking here’, or ‘sign up for our newsletter and get a free gift’, or ‘click here to see what people who also viewed this page went onto purchase’.
+I.e. ‘Save 30% today by clicking here’, ‘Sign up for our newsletter and get a free gift’, or ‘Click here to see what people who also viewed this page went on purchase’.
 You get the idea.

 Your CTA can be a sentence long (if it’s a button), but it doesn’t have to be.
 However, for maximum impact, it does want to be concise to prevent your audience from getting distracted or bored and moving away.

-How do you design call to actions that increase conversions
+How do you design calls to action that increase conversions

 So, now that you know what conversions you want to achieve and why your CTAs need to be on point, how can you design CTAs to increase your conversions?